2025-ilaria/project-/sparql-queries.md

 foto

-Using arco:HistoricOrArtisticProperty as class, we noticed that the results were only artistic representations of the theatre.
+Using **`arco:HistoricOrArtisticProperty`** as class, we noticed that the results were only artistic representations of the theatre.
 To find the correct IRI of Teatro Massimo, we understood that we had to change class.

-## Query 2: Checking the presence of Teatro Massimo di Palermo in ArCo using another class
+## Query 2️⃣: Checking the presence of Teatro Massimo di Palermo in ArCo using another class

-We changed from arco: HistoricOrArtisticProperty to arco:CulturalInstituteOrSite.
+We changed from **`arco:HistoricOrArtisticProperty`** to **`cis:CulturalInstituteOrSite`**.

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 PREFIX cis: <http://dati.beniculturali.it/cis/>